-By John B. Lund, President & Chief Executive Officer
+By John B. Lund,Â President and Chief Executive Officer

 Many of lifeâ€™s most valuable lessons are learned in our youth.
 One example was taught to me at an early age by my mother.
 When we approached a street on foot, she would hold my hand tightly and say, â€œWe must always stop, look, and listen before attempting to cross.â€

 In her wisdom, she knew that children often run impulsively and streets inherently present many dangers.
 She also understood she would not always be there to safely guide me.
 My mom was well aware that I would have many journeys and destinations that required me to cross countless streets on my own, and I would need to make stopping, looking, and listening part of a consistent daily routine.

 Stopping allowed me to pause, become knowledgeable of my surroundings, think, plan, and stay alert.
 Looking in all directions, I could see any approaching vehicles, bicycles, or other possible dangers and distractions.
 Listening enhanced my ability to make good decisions.
 I could hear approaching vehicles that may have been obscured by vegetation, parked cars, or other obstructions.
 Sirens or other sounds would make me extra cautious.

 This simple concept that I took to heart is very powerful and has applications well beyond crossing a street and arriving at a destination safely.
 Indeed, it can be applied to many decisions we make and other aspects of lifeâ€™s journey.
 As we begin a new year, the process of stopping, looking, and listening can be helpful, productive, satisfying, and even transformative.

 Stop or pause to ponder your situation.
 Plan a better course for yourself, or think about how to assist someone else.
 Have gratitude for the good that surrounds us.
 Stop a bad habit or negative behavior.